-Renesas 32-bit proprietary core RX Microcontroller was launched a decade ago.
+The Renesas 32-bit proprietary core RX microcontroller was launched a decade ago.
 And, thanks to great support from all the customers, we are now celebrating the RX 10th Year Anniversary.
 For more than 10 years, I have been involved in the field of microcontrollers (as a programmer in assembly) at Renesas Electronics.
 I wish I could be the same age as RX in Renesas.

-Firstly, let me introduce the cloud solution using an embedded microcontroller.
+First, let me introduce the cloud solution using an embedded microcontroller.
 The RX65N Cloud Kit makes it easy to evaluate the features used in IoT devices.
 It is a very popular kit, and we are increasing production to meet the demands.

 Now, let’s try setting up this kit right away.
-It is very easy to setup and to make it more interesting, I would like to include an external sensor in the setup as shown in the picture.
+It is very easy to set up and to make it more interesting, I would like to include an external sensor in the setup as shown in the picture.

 The data sensed by the infrared sensor in the left picture is sent to the cloud, and the image on the right is then displayed in the web browser.

 Many developers may think that it is difficult to develop Bluetooth Low Energy.
 However, Renesas has prepared an environment to resolve this difficulty.
-Setup the RX23W Target Board (shown below) to start communicating with the smartphone.
+Set up the RX23W Target Board (shown below) to start communicating with the smartphone.

 Now that the drivers are developed, we will build the application part of the Bluetooth.
-QE for BLE tool allows you to add and create profiles as easily as drivers, which is part of the defined Bluetooth communication protocol.
+The QE for BLE tool allows you to add and create profiles as easily as drivers, which is part of the defined Bluetooth communication protocol.
 There are two types of profiles: standard profiles that are pre-defined and custom profiles that you can create yourself.
-This is very useful because user do not need to develop from scratch.
-This time, I will define my own custom profile which create a notification to be sent to the smartphone when a switch is toggled on the target board.
+This is very useful because users do not need to develop from scratch.
+This time, I will define my own custom profile which creates a notification to be sent to the smartphone when a switch is toggled on the target board.

 You can download the Renesas smartphone app called GATT Browser from the Apple Store/Google Play in advance on the smartphone.
 When I toggle the switch on the board, the CPU will be notified of the interrupt signal by the assigned IRQ.
 Once the CPU receives the interrupt signal, it will send a notification to the smartphone via Bluetooth, and the GATT Browser on the smartphone displays the notification.
 I was able to confirm that Bluetooth 5 LE communication was established based on my development.

-The RX Wireless Connectivity solutions are here to lower the development hurdle for wireless communications.
+The RX wireless connectivity solutions are here to lower the development hurdle for wireless communications.
 With the RX65N Cloud Kit and RX23W Target Board, you could shorten the development time by downloading the available tools from the website, and no longer need to develop the environment from scratch.

 The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Renesas Electronics Corporation is under license.
 Other trademarks and trade names are those of their respective owners.